tiy-hou-q2-2015-rails/week-9-lab/README.md

 2. On results of the search engine, allow them to query by price "< $50" and ">= $50"

 3. Allow users to see their previous purchases

-4. Enable "Paper Trail" to see how sales change over time and integrate with Payola.

 5. Use a custom domain name